 However, this could not be further from the reality of the job description of a superyacht stewardess.

 What Does A Superyacht Stewardess Do?

 - Project and Time manager

 - Florist and well-groomed hostess.

 A typical day may include:

-Drinking is at the cultural epicenter of every social group on the planet and a yacht stewardess must be extremely competent with serving all types of beverages.
+Drinking is at the cultural epicentre of every social group on the planet and a yacht stewardess must be extremely competent with serving all types of beverages.
 Skills a stewardess must possess are:

 - Wine knowledge, wine pairing wine storage and wine service.